enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/TestingGuide.md

 ### Testing Role-Based Access Control

-The system has three roles with a hierarchical permission structure:
+The system has four roles with a hierarchical permission structure:

 1. `admin`: Full system access
 2. `supervisor`: Limited administrative features
-3. `enduser` (or `user`): Basic functionality only
+3. `enduser`: Basic functionality only
+4. `user`: Alias for `enduser`, providing the same basic functionality

 To test this hierarchy: